red15/insights-client-role/README.md

 * redhat_portal_username: (optional)
 * redhat_portal_password: (optional)
+    If defined, these set, change, or remove the username and password in the Insights configuration.
+    If undefined, this role will make no changes to the Insights configuration.

+    If defined to a non-empty string this role will set or change the username and password.
+    If defined to an empty string this role will remove the username and password.

+    These should be valid username/password for Insights/Red Hat Portal/Red Hat Subscription Manager.

-    If defined, this role will configure the Insights client to use these credentials for all future interactions with the Insights server.
+    If the username and password are set in the Insights configuration, they will be used as credentials for all future interactions with the Insights server.

     These credentials are only necessary if the client system is not registered with Red Hat Subscription Manager.

-    These should be valid username/password for Insights/Red Hat Portal/Red Hat Subscription Manager.
+If the username and password are not set in the Insights configuration, which is the default initial state, all interactions with the Insights server will use the CERT provided by RHSM.

 Facts Installed
 ---------------